Homepage > Journal > What is flat design?

 Material Design vs. Flat Design

-What does the Material Design developed by Google have to do with Flat Design?
+What does the Material Design developed by Google have to do with flat design?

 We can answer this question by referring to various very sophisticated arguments, but the answer is quite simple.